python-jsonschema/hypothesis-jsonschema/README.md

 A [Hypothesis](https://hypothesis.readthedocs.io) strategy for generating data that matches some [JSON schema](https://json-schema.org/).
-It is currently in early alpha, but you can use it if you want.
+It is currently in beta, but you can use it if you want.
 [Here's the PyPI page.](https://pypi.org/project/hypothesis-jsonschema/)

 The public API consists of a just two functions: